madscientist16/misc-scripts/restic/README.md

 2. Run `restic-repo init` to create the restic repository
 3. Run `restic-repo-backup` to make a backup

-## Backup specific files and folders
+## Backup specific files and directories
 ### restic-excludes.txt
 If the parent directory is excluded you can't include anything inside it.
 So we first include the parent directory then exclude everything inside it.